 The closed-loop grind size control scheme can now be used to maintain a target ball mill power draw and recirculating load to achieve optimum grinding efficiency, thus preventing ball mill overload and hydrocyclone roping conditions.
+Plant testing has proven that it is possible to maintain throughput and ball mill target power draw while reducing grind size, a tradeoff shown generically in Figure 3.
+In fact, analysis of several months of data has shown that using PST in closed-loop control it was possible to shift the actual Grind Size vs Throughput line downward as shown in Figure 3, thus enabling value-based trade-offs between grind size (recovery) and throughput.

+Figure 3 Generic tradeoff bewteen grind size and throughput

-Testing has proven that it is possible to maintain throughput and ball mill target power draw while reducing grind size.
-Figure 3 shows how the SAG mill tonnage remains constant while the hydrocyclone battery overflow stream percentage +150 micron drops significantly at the same time maintaining the target power draw.
+Figure 4 shows how the SAG mill tonnage remains constant while the hydrocyclone battery overflow stream percentage +150 micron drops significantly at the same time maintaining the target power draw.
 The key enabler for the reduction in grind size in this case was the underutilization of the ball mill indicated by an above target power draw.
 Once the feed density was reduced to increase the recirculating load, both ball mill power and cyclone overflow particle size fell.

-Figure 3 Reduction of grind size with constant TPH and target ball mill power
+Figure 4 Reduction of grind size with constant TPH and target ball mill power

 In order to maintain target particle size and power draw, the cyclone feed density and the particle size target are manipulated.
-Figure 4 below shows both the particle size and cyclone feed density changes to maintain ball mill efficiency.
+Figure 5 below shows both the particle size and cyclone feed density changes to maintain ball mill efficiency.

-Figure 4 Example of particle size tracking leading to density setpoint changes and then to ball mill power draw
+Figure 5 Example of particle size tracking leading to density setpoint changes and then to ball mill power draw

-Sensor System - Grind Control Enabled by CYCLONEtracSM PST
+Sensor system - Grind control enabled by CYCLONEtracTM PST